hardyoyo/RodmanPottingerCookbook/recipes/InstantPotBoiledPotatoes.md

 ---

 Scrub/wash potatoes well, stab them a bit with a fork (you're making vent holes).
-Add water to instant pot, put potatoes in a steamer basket.
+Add water to cooker, put potatoes in a steamer basket.
 Cook on steam setting for 10 minutes.
 Natural release.
 Check tenderness with a fork, if necessary, re-cook for 3-5 minutes.
 You've had potatoes before, you want these to be cooked, not raw.
 That's what you're aiming for.